 In our system, the Choices field is kind of like a Swiss Army Knife: it is a multi-purpose field that can display sets of choices in a variety of ways.
 As such, Choices fields have a large number of properties that allow you to configure the field, which can be a little overwhelming if you try to understand them all at once!

-While we provide a lot of information on each individual property in the Form designer itself (just click the little "?" buttons), below are some in-depth details on key aspects of the Choices field type.
+While we provide a lot of information on each individual property in the Form designer itself within the platform (just hover over the little "?" icons next to each), below are some in-depth details on key aspects of the Choices field type.

 - Auto-Complete shows a search box that then shows filtered results as the user types.

 This provides two options controlling the actual choices shown to the app user.

 - To input options manually, choose Static List.
 You will then need to provide the set of options which will be embedded into your Form design.

 - Alternatively you can autoload the choices from a Data Source.
 This more powerful approach lets you inject reference data in multiple fields/Forms.